worldpay-text-to-pay/postman-collection/README.md

 # Worldpay Text-to-Pay API

-This repository contains a Postman collection and environment template for the Worldpay Text-to-Pay API.
+This repository contains the Worldpay Text-to-Pay Collection and environment template for the Worldpay Text-to-Pay API.
 This collection allows you to quickly get started with integrating payment requests via SMS to your customers.

 ## Overview